 PPE Casino Resorts / Maryland Alive!
 (Danvers), Cordish Gaming Slots (Foxboro)

-Wareham Massachusetts – A Money Grab at an Bad Time
+Wareham Massachusetts – A Money Grab at a Bad Time

 In August of 2019, the town of Wareham pitched Wareham Park to the Massachusetts Gaming Commission.
-The proposal includes:
+The proposal included:

 - A “multi-faceted gaming and entertainment facility” with slots, restaurants, and other entertainment venues